Hobbit-Holes/Physics-Simulation-Engine/README.md

 ## Numerical Integration

-Sometimes, the forces applied to an object are not constant, making the results of the calculations unexact.
+Sometimes, the forces applied to an object are not constant, making the results of the calculations inaccurate.
 Until now, we have use the Euler method, but here are others like <b>Explicit Euler</b> which it is a first order numerical procedure.
 Another method is the <b>Semi-implicit Euler</b> which it is modification of the previous one but with better results.
 The last one we have seen is the <code>Runge-Kutta</code> method that consist of determining the position zn +1 at a future time instant tn + Δ𝑡, where Δ𝑡 is the time increment, given the position zn, velocity at a known time instant tn.

 While we have try the different methods we have create some examples to understand how they work and select the one we prefer for our game engine.
 These examples are [Explicit Euler](https://github.com/Hobbit-Holes/Physics-Simulation-Engine/tree/main/MorgulEngine/exercises/explicit-euler) and [Runge-Kutta](https://github.com/Hobbit-Holes/Physics-Simulation-Engine/tree/main/MorgulEngine/exercises/runge-kutta).